-Serbia Mining reform, the report: Investors unhappy with the new law22.
-May 2013. / Mining
+Serbia Mining reform, the report: Investors unhappy with the new law, Mining

 The introduction of mandatory strategic partnership with state in mineral materials of strategic importance research and exploitation can drive off investors from Serbian mining sector- experts and investors estimated.